Heterogeneous Dynamic Logic: Provability Modulo Program Theories: Introduction

 \section{Introduction}

-Since its origins in Hoare logic~\cite{DBLP:journals/cacm/Hoare69} and Dijkstra's weakest precondition predicate transformers~\cite{Dijkstra_Predicate_Transformers}, formal verification has grown into a mature discipline, supporting a wide range of languages, from bytecode~\cite{DBLP:conf/foveoos/Ulbrich10,DBLP:conf/fm/PaganoniF23}, C~\cite{DBLP:journals/fac/KirchnerKPSY15,DBLP:conf/tacas/ClarkeKL04}, and Java~\cite{KeYBook,DBLP:conf/fm/BlomH14}, to modern languages like Rust~\cite{DBLP:journals/pacmpl/Astrauskas0PS19,DBLP:journals/pacmpl/LattuadaHCBSZHPH23} and even to hybrid programs for cyber-physical systems~\cite{Platzer08}.
-While these individual ``worlds'' enjoy robust verification infrastructures, it remains challenging to \emph{rigorously combine} verification results across languages.
-Yet, many modern systems, especially cyber-physical systems, are inherently heterogeneous and would benefit from a verification methodology that enables \emph{compositional} reasoning across program logics.
-Crucially, this challenge is not merely about \emph{tooling}, but it raises the fundamental question of how semantics and proof principles of distinct program logics can be combined to \emph{specify} and \emph{verify} heterogeneous systems.
+\looseness=-1 Since its origins in Hoare logic~\cite{DBLP:journals/cacm/Hoare69} and Dijkstra's \del{CCBY}{weakest precondition }predicate transformers~\cite{Dijkstra_Predicate_Transformers}, formal verification has grown into a mature discipline, supporting a wide range of languages, from bytecode~\cite{DBLP:conf/foveoos/Ulbrich10,DBLP:conf/fm/PaganoniF23}, C~\cite{DBLP:journals/fac/KirchnerKPSY15,DBLP:conf/tacas/ClarkeKL04}, or Java~\cite{KeYBook,DBLP:conf/fm/BlomH14}, to modern languages like Rust~\cite{DBLP:journals/pacmpl/Astrauskas0PS19,DBLP:journals/pacmpl/LattuadaHCBSZHPH23} and even to hybrid programs for cyber-physical systems~\cite{Platzer08}.
+While \del{CCBY}{these }individual ``worlds'' enjoy robust verification infrastructures, it remains challenging to \emph{rigorously combine} verification results across languages.
+Yet, many modern systems\del{CCBY}{, especially cyber-physical systems,} are inherently heterogeneous and would benefit from \chg{CCBY}{methodologies}{verification methodology} enabling \emph{compositional} reasoning across program logics. \chg{CCBY}{This}{Crucially, this is not merely a \emph{tooling} challenge, but} raises the fundamental questions of how semantics and proof principles of \del{CCBY}{distinct }program logics can be combined to \emph{specify} and \emph{verify} heterogeneous systems.
 In practice, heterogeneous verification today often resorts to encoding one system (e.g., a software controller) in the language of another (e.g., hybrid programs)~\cite{DBLP:conf/iccps/GarciaMP19,DBLP:journals/lites/KamburjanMH22,DBLP:conf/nips/TeuberMP24,DBLP:conf/qsw/KlamrothBSD23}.
-However, such encodings are rarely seamless, let alone intuitive: They may obscure structure due to incompatible programming paradigms and may fail to reuse existing reasoning infrastructure available for the individual languages.
+However, such encodings are neither seamless nor intuitive: They obscure structure \del{CCBY}{due to incompatible programming paradigms }and fail to reuse existing \chg{CCBY}{infrastructure}{tools available for the individual languages}.